gh, we saw

 other types of statues and monuments are found closer to the

 eastern end of the park.
-A
+A big fish

 sculpture looks quite modern, and